House Bill No. 139

 (3) The commission may enter into contracts with units of local government for the construction of projects without competitive bidding if it finds that the work can be accomplished at lower total costs, including total costs of labor, materials, supplies, equipment usage, engineering, supervision, clerical and accounting services, administrative costs, and reasonable estimates of other costs attributable to the project.

 (4) The commission may delegate to the department the authority to enter, without competitive bidding, agreed-upon price contracts for projects costing $50,000 or less."

-Section 22.
+NEW SECTION.
+Section 34.
 Severability.
 If a part of [this act] is invalid, all valid parts that are severable from the invalid part remain in effect.
 If a part of [this act] is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.

-Section 23.
+NEW SECTION.
+Section 35.
 Retroactive applicability.
-[Sections 2 and 10] and the repeal of 18-4-131 apply retroactively, within the meaning of 1-2-109, in the case of an unlawful solicitation for bid or unlawful award of a contract, to a claim, to a cause of action, or to a request for relief other than those authorized by [section 15], unless a final judgment awarding damages has been rendered regarding that claim, cause of action, or request for relief prior to [the effective date of this act].
+[Sections 6 and 15] and the repeal of 18-4-131 apply retroactively, within the meaning of 1-2-109, in the case of an unlawful solicitation for bid or unlawful award of a contract, to a claim, to a cause of action, or to a request for relief other than those authorized by [section 15], unless a final judgment awarding damages has been rendered regarding that claim, cause of action, or request for relief prior to [the effective date of this act].